 B. The community association may prohibit or restrict the installation and use of such solar energy collection devices on the common elements or common areas.
 (2006, c.
 939.)

 Keep in mind that unlike storing a boat beside your home versus in back, or placing an antenna anywhere on the roof, location matters for solar.
 Solar production is dependent on how close to south it's facing.
 So if your HOA is resisting a front-of-house solar proposal at your location, but that's where the good production is, it's worth taking the time to help your architectural committee or board understand what's a stake for you.
+Use our post about optimizing your solar module placement for maximum energy production to help in your communication.
 They may come around once they realize what a difference location makes.

 In most cases, keep in mind that we must still submit all HOA paperwork just like any other construction project.
 While HOAs in Maryland and Virginia cannot prevent a solar array from being installed, it is always a good idea they are aware of the installation and understand what is involved.
 That way we can work with them to get each system installed a little more quickly.
 Residential solar is beneficial for you and your community, and educating your HOA helps.